Frequently Asked QUESTIONS

 What time should my child arrive at school?

 Holy Cross students should not arrive prior to 7:30 a.m.
-Parents, we ask that you pick up your children promptly at the end of each school day (2:30 p.m.
-Monday-Thursday, and 1:00 p.m. on Friday).
+Parents, we ask that you pick up your children promptly at the end of each school day (3:00 p.m.
+Monday-Friday, and 1:00 p.m. on 1st and 3rd Fridays).
 Our Extended Care Program will supervise students who remain on campus after that time.

 Cars bringing or picking up students should enter the one-way driveway when entering the school parking lot.